-Over a third of midwives, 1,133, work part-time hours of 32 or less hours a week.
+About one third of midwives work part-time hours of 32 or less hours a week.

-Midwife appears on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging skilled midwifes from overseas to work in New Zealand.
+Midwife appears on Immigration New Zealand's regional skill shortage list.
+This means the Government is actively encouraging skilled midwives from overseas to work in New Zealand.

 Extra payment for graduates working in hard-to-staff locations

-The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in hard-to-staff communities in New Zealand.
+The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in New Zealand communities that are hard to staff.